microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   - Storage account template/plan - used for staging files in automation scripts
   - Management artifacts template/plan - deploys Azure Log Analytics workspace and solutions and Azure Policy artifacts
 - User remotes into Client Windows VM, which automatically kicks off multiple scripts that:
-  - Deploys OSM Extension on the Kubernetes cluster, create application namespaces and add namespaces to OSM control plane.
+  - Deploys OSM Extension on the ArcBox-CAPI-Data cluster, create application namespaces and add namespaces to OSM control plane.
-  - Apply three GitOps configurations on the Kubernetes cluster to deploy nginx-ingress controller, Hello World Azure Arc web application and Bookstore application.
+  - Applies five GitOps configurations on the ArcBox-CAPI-Data cluster to deploy nginx-ingress controller, Hello Arc web application, Bookstore application and Bookstore RBAC/OSM configurations.
   - Creates certificate and import to Azure Key Vault.
-  - Deploys Azure Key Vault Secrets Provider extension on the Kubernetes cluster.
+  - Deploys Azure Key Vault Secrets Provider extension on the ArcBox-CAPI-Data cluster.
   - Configures Ingress for Hello-Arc and Bookstore application with certificate from the Key Vault.
   - Deploy an Azure Monitor workbook that provides example reports and metrics for monitoring ArcBox components